 Doctors agree: Google University absolutely contributes to hysteria.
 But Corriel admits that ultimately, its students are well-intentioned.
 "Think about it logically," she says.
-"It is our natural human instinct to worry about worst possible outcomes.
+"It is our natural human instinct to worry about the worst possible outcomes.
 We prepare for the worst in order to ensure survival.
-When you read about your symptom online, your mind naturally gravitates towards the worst possible scenario because you want to make sure you catch it early and survive."
+When you read about your symptoms online, your mind naturally gravitates towards the worst possible scenario because you want to make sure you catch it early and survive."
 Logic and lack of education take a backseat to your will to live.
 As a result, Corriel says, "I get 20 and 30-year-olds coming in with complaints of a headache, asking for an MRI to rule out a tumor in the brain."

 If you wake up with symptoms, can't get to a doctor right away, but want answers fast, there are smarter ways to go about seeking them.
 "I suggest you call up your internist," Corriel says.
 "A primary care doctor is always available for a quick visit or question on the phone.
 They cover general internal medicine and can answer most questions about the body."

 Don't have a regular doctor?
 In this case, "head to an urgent center near you, where a medically trained professional can ease your worry," says Corriel.
 Even if this seems like an overreaction, the most important thing is "to get a correct answer from someone who has been properly trained and can give appropriate advice based on your specific case."